 People have been wearing jewelry for centuries to enhance their overall look or to make a statement of status.
 While trends come and go, there are still some basic guidelines that are timeless.
 One of the most important things to remember is that you need to be aware of what is considered proper attire for each situation and choose your jewelry accordingly.

-I've heard some people claim that "less is more," but isn't always correct.
-There are some times when you want to sparkle and shine; the key is to know when it's okay.
+Many people may claim that "less is more," but isn't always correct.
+There are some times when you want to wear accessories that sparkle and shine; the key is to know when it's okay.

 When you choose jewelry to wear to work, select pieces that aren't distracting or noisy.
 You can still show your individuality, but don't wear anything that might offend the higher-ups or clients.

 Here are some dos and don'ts for office jewelry: